JoelPomerantz/seepcity/interactive map/Vector Layer Processing Steps.md

 4. Go to Object > Ungroup to remove the top-level path grouping
 5. Click once on the artwork to select the top layer of paths, which includes duplicate shapes and a path extracted from the extent of the original map layer
 	* Press Delete to remove these unnecessary paths
-6. Go to File > Export and select AutoCAD Interchange File (dxf) as the export format
+6. Go to File > Export and select 'AutoCAD Interchange File (dxf)' as the export format
 	* The default export settings should be fine
-	* Actions can be used to batch export multiple files
+	* _Actions can be used to batch export multiple files_

 ###3.
 In QGIS: